logicfish/disdroid-cache/content/2023-07-28-pc-1961-kennedy-huddersfield-not-fit-for-purpose.md.md

 ## Here we see PC 1961 Kennedy break the law by refusing to identify as a police officer

+He and the "council worker" came pottering along with their own little script lined up, which quickly crumbled to ashes when they failed to produce the required documentation, and waddled away doing the walk of shame, leaving a foul stench and a mess which required strong bleach to remove.

 <iframe width="1290" height="480" src="https://www.youtube.com/embed/QrKbzzVASl8" title="Bogus PC 1961 Kennedy and Kirklees Council n*nce" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>